 This behavior is called executive dysfunction.
 Meaning that even if someone with ADHD truly wants to start a task they are left in a state of paralysis where they do not know where to start or how to channel enough motivation to start.

-It’s also common to struggle with time management, organization, and staying on track not because of a lack of effort, but because ADHD affects how the brain handles planning and focus.
-These challenges can lead to frustration, self-doubt and misunderstanding from others who don’t realize how much effort even small tasks can take.
+It is also common for someone with ADHD to struggle with time management, organization and staying on track.
+This is not because of a lack of effort, but because ADHD affects how the brain handles planning and focus.
+These challenges can lead to frustration, self-doubt and misunderstanding from others who don’t realize how much effort and energy even small tasks can take.

 This can cause people with ADHD to fall behind in school or at work.

 Merkh says, “Accommodations within work or schools should be mandatory.
-A few things that would be beneficial are to have brain breaks and places to move around when needed.
+A few things that would be beneficial are allowing brain breaks and time to move around when needed.
 ADHD awareness is so important because most people don’t understand how much it affects people while doing day to day things.”

 With the right support, encouragement and strategies, motivation can be channeled in powerful ways.